 Currently than continue to make different issues, and keep them in the line for a full year edition, but being the Alexander Company changes them every year, it continues to be hard to obtain a full collection, thus; they are very collectible.
 Madame Alexander has also produced special editions of the Little Women dolls, like a limited edition for FAO Scwartz.
 They have also made issues of Aunt March, and Louisa May Alcott for this series.

-The Little Women Series is truly one of the best and finest collections in the Madame Alexander Doll Line, one of Madam's choice.
+Our Madame Alexander Little Women dolls for sale are truly some of the best and finest collections in the Madame Alexander Doll Line - one of Madam's top choices.